-Land at Billet Road
+LP1Bb: Land at Billet Road

-Land at Billet Road will be developed to provide around 1100 high quality new homes in accordance with the following criteria:
+Land at Billet Road will be developed to provide around 800 high quality new homes (including affordable and family housing) in accordance with the following criteria:

-- Maximising densities compatible with local context, sustainable design principles and public transport capacity, in line with the Density Matrix of the London Plan; - High quality distinctive design and architecture focused on building groups rather than individual units; - Development of this site should also comply with all other relevant policy requirements of this plan; and - Work in partnership with the London Borough of Barking and Dagenham to ensure development at Billet Road complements the neighbouring redevelopment at Marks Gate in terms of design principles and sharing of community infrastructure such as schools and library facilities.
+- Optimising densities compatible with local context, sustainable design principles and public transport capacity, in line with the Density Matrix of the London Plan; - ii Enhanced open space provision; - iii On site provision of a new secondary school; - iv High quality distinctive design and architecture focused on building groups rather than individual units; - v Development of this site should also comply with all other relevant policy requirements of this plan; and - vi Work in partnership with the London Borough of Barking and Dagenham to ensure development at Billet Road complements the neighbouring redevelopment at Marks Gate in terms of design principles and sharing of community infrastructure such as schools and library facilities.

-Further detail and guidance in relation to detailed design and concept masterplanning will be set out in a Planning Brief/Masterplan.
+Further detail and guidance in relation to detailed design and concept masterplanning will be set out in a Planning Brief/ Masterplan.

-In terms of education, the Redbridge College site also provides the opportunity for new and improved further education facilities.

-- 3.4.10 Crossrail will act as a catalyst for economic growth attracting new businesses looking for a location with excellent transport links (Policy LP14).
-The Corridor has the capacity to provide approximately 20,000 sq.m office and commercial floorspace.
-This will further diversify the range of uses and jobs in the Corridor broadening its appeal.
-New modern purpose built commercial and office space will be provided through the redevelopment of vacant and underused low grade office accommodation to provide new flexible office/studio space as part of mixed use development, further supporting local business and enhancing job growth. - 3.4.11 Making Seven Kings, Goodmayes and Chadwell Heath more vibrant and attractive places, with an improved commercial and retail offer, new landmark buildings, and new public spaces will enhance the Corridor (Policy LP14).
-The Crossrail Corridor has the opportunity to provide approximately 15,000 sq.m of retail floorspace. - 3.4.12 While the Corridor benefits from a good system of public transport, through the implementation of Crossrail the opportunity exists to gain further enhancements (Policy LP22).
+- In terms of education, the Redbridge College site also provides the opportunity for new and improved further education facilities. - 3.4.10 Crossrail will act as a catalyst for economic growth attracting both residential growth and supporting new businesses looking for a location with excellent transport links (policy LP14).
+The Corridor has the capacity to provide approximately 7,300 sq.m of new employment floorspace and 20,000 sq.m of new retail space alongside new residential development and supporting infrastructure.
+This will help further diversify the range of uses and jobs in the Corridor broadening its appeal making Seven Kings, Goodmayes and Chadwell Heath more vibrant and attractive places, with an improved commercial and retail offer, new high quality buildings, and new public spaces that will enhance the Corridor (policy LP14). - 3.4.11 While the Corridor benefits from a good system of public transport, through the implementation of Crossrail the opportunity exists to gain further enhancements (policy LP22).
 These improvements include upgrading Seven Kings, Goodmayes and Chadwell Health stations.
-Further improvements to cycling and walking routes will improve access to these stations and other key destinations, local parks and open spaces in the vicinity. - a new public space at the heart of Seven Kings creating a 'focal hub' will contribute to the Corridor's high quality townscape. - The Corridor has also been identified as a location with the potential to support a decentralised energy network (Policies LP19 and LP20).
+Further improvements to cycling and walking routes will improve access to these stations and other key destinations, local parks and open spaces in the vicinity. - 3.4.12 Improvements to the public realm such as a new public space at the heart of Seven Kings creating a 'focal hub' will contribute to the Corridor's high quality townscape. - 3.4.13 The Corridor has also been identified as a location with the potential to support a decentralised energy network (policies LP19 and LP20).
 Establishing a decentralised energy network is a very effective way of reducing carbon emissions and reducing energy consumption.